awslabs/node-latency-for-k8s/README.md

    --no-imds
       Do not use EC2 Instance Metadata Service (IMDS), default: false --node-name
-      ndoe name to query for the first pod creation time in the pod namespace, default: <auto-discovered via IMDS>
+      node name to query for the first pod creation time in the pod namespace, default: <auto-discovered via IMDS>
    --output
       output type (markdown or json), default: markdown --pod-namespace